Keisei Higashi-Narita Line

-The Keisei Higashi-Narita Line (京成東成田線, Keisei Higashi Narita-sen) is a 7.1 km branchline in Chiba Prefecture, Japan, operated by the private railway operator Keisei Electric Railway.
-It branches off from the Keisei Main Line at Keisei Narita Station to Higashi-Narita Station (the former Narita Airport Station).
+The is a 7.1 km branch line in Chiba Prefecture, Japan, operated by the private railway operator Keisei Electric Railway.
+It branches from the Keisei Main Line at Keisei Narita Station and runs to Higashi-Narita Station, the former Narita Airport Station.
+The Shibayama Railway Line continues from Higashi-Narita to Shibayama-Chiyoda Station and operates as an extension of the Higashi-Narita Line, with through services between Shibayama-Chiyoda and Keisei Narita.

+At Keisei Narita, passengers can transfer to the Keisei Main Line and JR East's Narita Line, both of which provide services toward Tokyo.